finopsfoundation/foundation/community-access-criteria.md

 ## Public

 Anyone who does not hold any status to the requirements can freely access information on the [Foundations website](https://www.finops.org/), Github and other public documentation areas.
 They can also access any of the public [events](https://www.finops.org/community/events/) or [meetups](https://events.finops.org/).
-Any participation in pubic events requires an agreement to abide by the Code of Conduct.
+Any participation in public events requires an agreement to abide by the Code of Conduct.

 # Linux Foundation Membership